HirenPatel411/Personal-Projects/README.md

 # Personal-Project

 ## Introduction
-  This repository contains my matching state capital game!
+  This repository contains my matching state capital game.
   Feel free to download zip and try it out!

 ### Language